IBM/avatar-based-dynamic-chatbot-with-ai-and-ar-capabilities/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Create and work Avatar using a Mobile Application.
+* Create and use Avatar using a Mobile Application.
 * Use integrate Watson Assistant and Python Flask application using Webhooks.
 * Use Webhooks.
 * Create a dynamic real time chatbot.